 Some programming enthusiasts argue that writing unit test cases is simply a waste of time.
 This is such a debated topic among some developers and project managers.
 But I can tell you that writing unit test cases can save you money and resources.
 End of discussion, ehh! 🤨

-Unit tests are usually written in the form of functions and check the value and behavior of these functions in various scenarios.
+Unit tests are usually written in the form of functions and check the value and behaviour of these functions in various scenarios.
 It serves two purposes basically:

 - The function will notify us that when you are doing something wrong in an invalid situation.